bfetler/sklearn_clf_speed/README.md

 Of the classifiers tried, *Logistic Regression* and *LinearSVC* had the quickest *predict()* times, and were comparable to each other.  *LinearSVC* also had one of the quickest *fit()* times, while *Logistic Regression* had the slowest *fit()*.

 *Naive Bayes* had a slow *predict()* time, although the *fit()* time was reasonably quick.
 Most of the classifiers appear roughly linear in time.
+Column predict speed seems to start with a non-zero offset, possibly due to initialization time.
 It's difficult to see the alleged *O(n^2)* behavior of *SVC*, although it is certainly slower than *LinearSVC*.
 I could try to find a larger data set to see the full behavior.

 There is quite a bit of jitter in the data, probably due to not sampling the methods enough times with *timeit*.
 The script __clf_speed.py__ runs a series of timing tests, and takes 20 to 30 minutes to run.
 I get impatient waiting for it to finish, but could probably increase the time.
 It would probably be best to run these on a Linux system rather than MacOS, so the OS doesn't get busy with randomly scheduled updating tasks.